-At first glance, professional and amateur bodybuilders make bodybuilding seems like the most straightforward sport in existence: Train hard, build your muscles, get on stage, and flex in front of judges and an audience.
-And yes, if we had to boil it down to the most fundamental of aspects, bodybuilding is all of these things.
-But, the truth is, bodybuilding is a nuanced sport, and there is a lot more to it than meets the eye.
+At first glance, professional and amateur bodybuilders make bodybuilding seem the most straightforward sport: Train hard, build your muscles, get on stage, and flex in front of judges and an audience.
+And yes, if we had to boil it down to the most fundamental aspects, bodybuilding is all these things.
+But the truth is, bodybuilding is a nuanced sport, and there is much more to it than meets the eye.

 To that end, we’ve put together this comprehensive guide for you.
 Below, you’ll learn everything there is to know about the sport and what it takes to be a successful bodybuilder.
-In the end, we’ll go over some of the most notable names in bodybuilding history.
+Ultimately, we’ll review some of the most notable names in bodybuilding history.

 What does it mean to be a bodybuilder?

 During the off-season, the goal of bodybuilders is to pack on as much muscle as possible.
-They achieve this through a combination of eating a lot of food and lifting a lot of weight.
-When competition is a few months away, and bodybuilders enter the season phase, the goal is to shed the fat and achieve stage-ready conditioning.
-To do this, they train a bit less and maintain a calorie deficit, forcing the body to burn fat for fuel.
+They achieve this by eating a lot of food and lifting a lot of weight.
+When competition is a few months away and bodybuilders enter the season phase, the goal is to shed the fat and achieve stage-ready conditioning.
+To do this, they train less and maintain a calorie deficit, forcing the body to burn fat for fuel.

-Ideally, competitors should be more muscular with each passing off-season, and that should allow them to place better in competitions and eventually win titles.
+Competitors should be more muscular with each passing off-season, allowing them to place better in competitions and eventually win titles.

-To be a professional competitor, you need a lot more than a pro card (which we’ll look at later).
-You need to have the grit and determination to push yourself to the limits, eat, even if you feel like puking, and persevere through failures and low placings.
+To be a professional competitor, you need much more than a pro card (which we’ll look at later).
+You need to have the grit and determination to push yourself to the limits, eat even if you feel like puking, and persevere through failures and low placings.
 Professional bodybuilding is 99 percent working behind the scenes and one percent showing what you have on stage.
-It involves months, even years of hard work in silence, knowing full well that you’re never guaranteed a title.
+It involves months, even years, of hard work in silence, knowing full well that you’re never guaranteed a title.
 Yet, despite the odds, you go through it all and step on stage for a shot at the title.

 The sport of bodybuilding is not just about the physical; it’s also about the psychological.
 As Arnold Schwarzenegger wisely said:

 “Bodybuilding is much like any other sport.
-To be successful, you must dedicate yourself 100% to your training, diet, and mental approach.”
+To succeed, you must dedicate 100% to your training, diet, and mental approach.”

 What does it take to train like a bodybuilder?

 Bodybuilding seems like a vain sport – that much is clear.
-Today, many people critique bodybuilders and the sport, suggesting that you mostly need to have good genetics to become an accomplished competitor.
-While this is a critical piece of the puzzle, there are many others.
+Yet, today many people critique bodybuilders and the sport, suggesting that you mostly need to have good genetics to become an accomplished competitor.
+While this is a critical piece of the puzzle, many others exist.

 Let’s take a look at what it truly takes to be an accomplished bodybuilder: